 James Loeffler is a Senior Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America.
-He also serves as Ida and Nathan Kolodiz Director of the Jewish Studies Program and Jay Berkowitz Professor of Jewish History at the University of Virginia.
+In the fall of 2023, he joined the Department of History at Johns Hopkins University after many years as the Jay Berkowitz Professor of Jewish History at the University of Virginia.
 He is a Fellow of the American Academy for Jewish Research and co-editor of the Association for Jewish Studies Review.

 His scholarly research explores the ties between law, culture, and politics in modern Jewish history.
-His writings include two prize-winning books, Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale, 2018) and The Most Musical Nation: Jews and Culture in the Late Russian Empire (Yale, 2010), an edited volume, The Law of Strangers: Jewish Lawyers and International Law in the Twentieth Century (Cambridge, 2019), and a diverse collection of shorter articles on Zionist thought, European antisemitism, Jewish musical history, and human rights.
+His writings include two prize-winning books, Rooted Cosmopolitans: Jews and Human Rights in the Twentieth Century (Yale, 2018) and The Most Musical Nation: Jews and Culture in the Late Russian Empire (Yale, 2010), and two edited volumes, The Law of Strangers: Jewish Lawyers and International Law in the Twentieth Century (Cambridge, 2019) and A Jew in the Street: New Views on European Jewish History (Wayne State, 2024), along with an diverse array of articles on Zionist thought, European antisemitism, international law, and human rights.

 He earned his BA in Social Studies from Harvard University and received his MA and PhD in Jewish History from Columbia University, with postgraduate studies at the Pardes Institute and the Hebrew University.
 He has served as Dean’s Visiting Scholar at Georgetown University Law Center, Kluge Fellow at the Library of Congress, and Robert A. Savitt Fellow at the United States Holocaust Memorial Museum.

 He lives in Washington, DC with his wife and children.